Natural Remedies and Complementary Therapies that Help You Quit Smoking (Part 4/5 of Natural and Effective Ways to Stop Smoking)

 Bach Rescue Remedy, a combination of flower essences, is well know for it’s effects of bringing a calm state in times of stress and anxiety.
 A few sprays or drops of Rescue Remedy when you are experiencing stress while quitting smoking can help you to relax and put you in a positive state of mind.
 Bach Rescue Remedy does not cause drowsiness, so it can be used at anytime of day.

 Homeopathic remedies are another option for those wanting to quit.
-There are pre-made formulas on the market such as Smokers Calm and Stop-it Smoking.
+There are pre-made formulas on the market such as Smoke Free and Stop-it Smoking.
 Alternatively, you can try a full assessment with a Homeopath where the Homeopath will determine which single remedy best fits your individual constitution and peculiarities.

 Homeopathic remedies seem to have mixed reviews.
 Some people swear by them, others do not feel any effects.
 Since homeopathic remedies are non-toxic and do not have any side effects or adverse reactions whatsoever, they are always worth a try.
 Do keep in mind however, that homeopathic remedies can loose their potency if they are exposed to radiation, or strong scents.
 While taking homeopathic remedies avoid ingesting or smelling substances such as coffee, mint, bergamot, menthol, camphor, tea tree, and eucalyptus, as these may cancel the delicate vibrational effects of the medicine.
 Also avoid storing your homeopathic remedies near your microwave, cell phone, or other devices which give off radiation or have an electromagnetic field.